Widespread damage as tornado moves through Mississippi

 ROLLING FORK, Miss.
-(AP) — Storms producing tornadoes, damaging wind gusts, and hail up to the size of golf balls were moving through several southern states Friday night with widespread damage and injuries reported in Mississippi from a large tornado.
+(AP) — A powerful tornado tore through rural Mississippi on Friday night, causing injuries, widespread damage and downing power lines as severe weather that produced hail the size of golf balls moved through several southern states and prompted authorities to warn some in its path that they were in a "life-threatening situation."

-The National Weather Service in Jackson confirmed a tornado caused damage in Silver City and Rolling Fork and was still moving just before 9 p.m. into the northwest side of Tchula and along Highway 49.
+The National Weather Service confirmed a tornado caused damage about 60 miles (96 kilometers) northeast of Jackson, Mississippi.
+The rural towns of Silver City and Rolling Fork were reporting destruction as the tornado continued sweeping northeast at 70 mph (113 kph) without weakening, racing towards Alabama through towns including Winona and Amory into the night.

+The National Weather Service issued an alert that didn't mince words: "To protect your life, TAKE COVER NOW!"

+Cornel Knight told The Associated Press that he, his wife and their 3-year-old daughter were at a relative’s home in Rolling Fork when the tornado struck.
+He said the sky was dark but “you could see the direction from every transformer that blew.”

+He said it was “eerily quiet” as that happened.
+Knight said he watched from a doorway until the tornado was, he estimated, less than a mile away.
+Then he told everyone in the house to take cover in a hallway.
+He said the tornado struck another relative’s home across a wide corn field from where he was.
+A wall in that home collapsed and trapped several people inside.
+As Knight spoke to AP by phone, he said he could see lights from emergency vehicles at the partially collapsed home.

-The current Rolling Fork mayor, Eldridge Walker, told WLBT-TV he was unable to get out of his damaged home soon after the tornado hit the town because power lines were down.
+Rolling Fork mayor Eldridge Walker told WLBT-TV he was unable to get out of his damaged home soon after the tornado hit because power lines were down.
 He said emergency responders were trying to take injured people to hospitals.
 He did not immediately know how many people had been hurt.

 A former mayor of Rolling Fork, Fred Miller, told the television station a tornado blew the windows out of the back of his house.